architect-team/arcctl/README.md

 #### 1. Create your first datacenter

-DevOps, platform, and infrastructure teams can have all sorts of requirements for how applications need to behave inside their environments.
+Platform, DevOps, and infrastructure teams can have all sorts of requirements for how applications need to behave inside their environments.
 This is why we created the [datacenters framework](./src/datacenters).
 This is mostly noise for developers who just want to focus on their app though, so we've create a set of example datacenters you can use to get started.

 The datacenter schema used below doesn't use a cloud provider at all.
 Instead, it runs your applications using docker for deployments and databases, traefik for your API gateway and service mesh, and the local filesystem to store secrets.
 That means it won't cost you a dime to run the applications and the data never leaves your device: